Campaign of the Month: June 2014

 The unit’s Iron DIngoes “Warlord Mk2” Field Kits are rumored to be uniquely suited to starship assaults, and possess several unique abilities.
 Captain (Brevet) Jack Krauss “Forge” and LtSG Trooper Shiv “The Knife” have risen to be these unit’s officers, and lead the 1st Platoon “Trojan Horses” and 6th Platoon “Shiv’s Star Talons”.
 Both platoons traditionally serve aboard the “Star Talon”, and have engaged in several active operations during their deployment, accelerating their skills development.

 The other two dedicated Marines platoons (8th and 9th) are equipped with traditional Iron Dingoes “Voidstar” Marine Combat Field Kits, and have trained hard in their use, along with Jump Packs and their energy weapons.
 Transferred in from the Janissaries, the 8th “Beltstrikers”, were originally recruited from System – Cassandra and have been assigned to the “Azrael’s Dagger” as a security/boarding detail, while the 9th “Ironclad” were transferred to take command of the * The Sangrian (Air-Mobile) Training Cadre in late-3023.
+The 9th finished its contract with San Andrés in early-3028, and was released back into Cerberus Command for off-world duties.

 The Internal Security Group is a pair of dedicated squads of security troopers, whose tasks include maintaining any prisoners captured during operations, and keeping the peace among the troopers, techs and civilians in the Dingoes.
 Although armed as an “Elite” infantry squad, they wear distinctive arm bands and paint their helmets a solid black with a white stripe; both have the ubiquitous “MP” insignia to identify their unit designation.
 They typically deploy as pairs in any given encounter.
 They have also taken several Air Skimmer “Vulture”s to act as unit vehicles, and as such are able to promptly move between locations whenever required.
 The unit is based from the “Star Talon”, which doubles as the unit prison.